oils-for-unix/oils/doc/ref/chap-option.md

       simple_word_eval        No splitting, static globbing
       xtrace_rich             Hierarchical and process tracing
-      xtrace_details (-u)     Disable most tracing with + dashglob (-u)           Disabled to avoid files like -rf env_obj                 Init ENV Obj at startup; use it when starting child processes
+      xtrace_details (-u)     Disable most tracing with + no_dash_glob            Avoid globbing files like -rf
+      env_obj                 Init ENV Obj at startup; use it when starting child processes
       init_ysh_globals        Init ARGV List at startup